mzivic7/endcord/configuration.md

     Path to [mpv](https://mpv.io/) executable or command.
 Used for playing youtube videos without ascii art.
 -  `client_properties = "default"`
     Client properties are used by discord in spam detection system.
 They contain various system information like operating system and browser user agent.
 There are 2 options available: `"default"` and `"anonymous"`.
     - `"default"` - Approximately what official desktop client sends.
-Includes: OS version, architecture, linux window manager, locale.
+Includes: OS version, architecture, Linux window manager, locale.
     - `"anonymous"` - Approximately what official web client sends.
 But there is higher risk to trigger spam heuristics.
 - `custom_user_agent = None`
     Custom [user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent) for `client_properties`.